OhadRevah/openshift-python-wrapper/README.md

 make tests PYTEST_ARGS="-k chaos"
 ```

+There are cluster specific settings which are required to run some of the scenarios:
+HOST - hypervisor host ip
+KEY - hypervisor id-rsa key path

 We support 2 distinct chaos tools [Kraken](https://github.com/openshift-scale/kraken/) and [Litmus](https://github.com/litmuschaos/litmus).

 Above command would run tests using both tools.